Skeleton Clustering: Dimension-Free Density-based Clustering: Introduction

 \section{Introduction}

-Density-based clustering \citep{azzalini2007clustering,menardi2014advancement, Chacon2015} is a popular framework to group observations into clusters defined based on the underlying probability density function (PDF).
-In practice, when the PDF is unknown, the PDF is estimated via the random sample first and then the estimated PDF is used to obtain the resulting clusters.
+~~~~Density-based clustering \citep{azzalini2007clustering,menardi2014advancement, Chacon2015} is a popular framework for grouping observations into clusters defined based on the underlying probability density function (PDF).
+In practice, when the PDF is usually unknown, it is estimated via the random sample and the estimated PDF is then used to obtain the resulting clusters.
 Many clustering methods have been proposed within the framework of density-based clustering.
-The mode clustering \citep{li2007nonparametric, chacon2013data, Chen2016} find clusters via the local modes of the underlying PDF.
-When the kernel density estimator (KDE) is used to estimate the PDF, the mode clustering can be done easily via the mean-shift algorithm \citep{fukunaga1975estimation, cheng1995mean, carreira2015review}.
-Another famous density-based clustering approach is the level-set clustering \citep{cuevas2000estimating, Cuevas2001, mason2009asymptotic, rinaldo2012stability}, which creates clusters as the connected components of regions where the density is above a certain threshold.
-The well-known DBSCAN (Density-Based Spatial Clustering of Applications with Noise) method \citep{EsterKriegel1996} is a special case of a level set clustering.
-Moreover, the cluster tree \citep{klemela2009smoothing, Wernergsl, Chaudhuri,Chaudhuri2014, Eldridge2015, Kim} is a density-based clustering combining information from both modes and level-sets.
-This method creates a tree structure with each leaf represents a mode of the density and the tree describes the evolution of level-set clusters at different density levels.
+The mode clustering \citep{li2007nonparametric, chacon2013data, Chen2016} finds clusters via the local modes of the underlying PDF.
+When the kernel density estimator (KDE) is used for density estimation, the mode clustering can be done easily via the mean-shift algorithm \citep{fukunaga1975estimation, cheng1995mean, carreira2015review}.
+Another famous density-based clustering approach is the level-set clustering \citep{cuevas2000estimating, Cuevas2001, mason2009asymptotic, rinaldo2012stability}, which creates clusters as the connected components of high-density regions.
+The well-known DBSCAN (Density-Based Spatial Clustering of Applications with Noise) method \citep{EsterKriegel1996} is also a special case of level-set clustering.
+Moreover, the cluster tree \citep{Wernergsl, Chaudhuri,Chaudhuri2014, Eldridge2015, Kim} is a density-based clustering approach combining information from both modes and level sets.
+This method creates a tree structure with each leaf representing a mode and the tree describes the evolution of level-set clusters at different density levels.

-Compared to the conventional k-means clustering \citep{Lloyd1982, Hartigan1979, Pollard1982} and the model-based clustering methods \citep{Fraley2002}, a density-based clustering approach is capable of finding clusters with irregular shapes and gives an intuitive interpretation based on the underlying PDF.
-Furthermore, the fact that clusters are defined via the underlying PDF makes it possible to view the clustering problem as an estimation problem--the clusters from the true PDF that generates the data are the parameters of interest and estimated clusters are the sample quantities utilized to approximate the underlying population clusters.
+Compared to the classical k-means clustering \citep{Lloyd1982, Hartigan1979, Pollard1982} and the model-based clustering methods \citep{Fraley2002}, a density-based clustering approach is capable of finding clusters with irregular shapes and gives an intuitive interpretation based on the underlying PDF.
+Furthermore, defining clusters based on the density function makes it possible to view the clustering problem as an estimation problem: the clusters from the true PDF are the parameters of interest and the estimated clusters are sample quantities utilized for approximation.